Aramatos/Blog_Neurotouch/Analog_Tutorial/blog_2.md

-# Create an Axon Hillock Neuron
+# Create an Axon Hillock Neuron (part 1 inverter)
 Now that we have our software installed we are going to start with the neuron that started it all, the Axon Hillock circuit developed by .. in .
 It is the most basic neuron we can make and it only takes a few components so it's the perfect beginners example.
-In this part, we are going to create a schematic of the neuron, learn how to select the components of the skywater family and set up a simulation.
+In this part, we are going to create a schematic of the neuron, learn how to select the components of the sky-water family and set up a simulation.

 ### Essential Xshcem Shortcuts